daniel-mueller/bsd-dots/README.md

 # bsd-dots
-Dotfiles for my OpenBSD/FreeBSD desktop using CWM
+Dotfiles for my OpenBSD and FreeBSD desktops using CWM

 # Contents
 - config for CWM